 Youth In SAR

-I used to think you had to be eighteen in order to participate in Search and Rescue.
+I used to think you had to be 18 in order to participate in search and rescue.
 But now I know that assumption was wrong.
 In fact, there are whole teams made up of youth volunteers.

 Take Long Beach Search & Rescue, for example.
 From their website: